fxrobin/fxrobin.github.io/_posts/articles/functional-switch/2019-04-10-functional-switch.md

    * @param function
    *    function that will be executed if the predicate returns true.
    * @return
    *    current instance of the switch which allows method chaining.
    */
   SwitchStep<T, R> predicate(Predicate<T> predicate, Function<T, R> function);

   /**
    * last operation of the switch method chaining which executes the flow
-   * of the rules looking first for single value, then predicates, then the
+   * of the rules looking for a matching single value, then predicates, then the
    * default function.
    *
    * @return